kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 Be thankful for what you have.

-Start the day with recognize what you’re thankful for.
+Start the day with recognizing what you’re thankful for.

 Count your blessings.